+Where is Albania, really?
 Albania borders four countries.
 Montenegro and Kosovo in the north and northeast.
-The east is shared with North Macedonia and the southeast with Greece.
+The east is shared with North Macedonia, and the southeast with Greece.

 The most notable physical feature of Albania is its mountains.
 In fact, the average altitude of the country is more than 700m above sea level.

 There are many different mountain ranges in Albania.
-For example, in the north are the Albanian Alps, in the east the Korab mountains, and in the south the Ceraunian mountains.
+For example, in the north are the Albanian Alps, in the east are the Korab Mountains, and in the south are the Ceraunian Mountains.

 The highest mountain is in the Korabs and stands at 2764 meters, making it the 18th biggest in Europe.
 As mentioned in our blog: sorry in Albanian The mountains of Albania have entered popular culture in a big way.
 When J.K Rowling was looking for a desolate place where Voldemort would flee after his defeat, the thing that came to mind was the wilderness of the Albanian mountain ranges.